 · I have edited or co-edited books for both Language and creativity and Exploring languages and cultures.

 · I have been involved in designing the assessment materials for the first-level undergraduate module Voices and texts, its successor Voices, texts and material culture, the second-level undergraduate course Worlds of English and for Language and creativity.

 I have been involved in various scholarship projects at the OU.
-I am currently leading a faculty-funded project on Worlds of English, investigating how students engage with the language description element of the module and how best we might support those who struggle with it.
+I recently led a faculty-funded project on Worlds of English, investigating how students engage with the language description element of the module and how best we might support those who struggle with it.

 I have tutored a number of modules at undergraduate level, including The art of English from its first presentation in 2006 to 2014, its predecessor E300 English language and literacy, and English grammar in context.
 It was, in part, the focus in The art of English on everyday creativity which encouraged me to pursue my research interest in humour.

-I am currently co-supervising one PhD student, Claire Acevedo.
-Claire is using an Systemic Functional Linguistics framework in order to investigate the efficacy of a particular language awareness training programme on the classroom practices of secondary school teachers.
+I recently co-supervised a PhD student, Claire Acevedo who successfully obtained her doctorate at the beginning of 2020.
+Claire used a Systemic Functional Linguistics framework in order to investigate the efficacy of a particular language awareness training programme on the classroom practices of secondary school teachers.

-I am an academic consultant on a BBC World Service project which is developing a ten-week online programme about distance learning which is due to be first broadcast in the autumn of 2017.
+I was an academic consultant on a BBC World Service project which developed a ten-week online programme about distance learning first broadcast at the end of 2017.

-I am an External Examiner at the University of Hertfordshire, monitoring the academic standards of the institution’s assessment and award processes.
-I have given a talk to students and staff at the university about my research.
+I have been an External Examiner at the University of Hertfordshire, monitoring the academic standards of the institution’s assessment and award processes.
+I gave a talk to students and staff at the university about my research.